cryptool-org/cryptool1/readme-source.txt

 Online help:
-Files of the online help can be found at CrypTool\source\CrypTool\CrypTool\hlp_[de|en]
+Files of the online help can be found at CrypTool\source\CrypTool\CrypTool\hlp_[de|en].
 Building the online help takes some time, but you can prevent that by adding a file called "makehelp.no" to the help directories.

 4. The installer
    ~~~~~~~~~~~~~
 How to build the CrypTool installer (SetupCrypTool*.exe) is described in
 setup\README.txt

 5. Adding your own developments to CrypTool
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Everyone is encouraged to enhance the possibilities CrypTool has.
+Everyone is encouraged to enhance the possibilities CrypTool already has.
-Please contact the mailing list or see the CrypTool homepage (www.cryptool.org), how to move your enhancements into the sources of the major release CVS.
+Please contact the CrypTool team or see the CrypTool homepage (www.cryptool.org), how to move your enhancements into the sources of the major release Subversion.

-4.1 Expanding the online help
+5.1 Expanding the online help
    ~~~~~~~~~~~~~~~~~~~~~~~~~~
 When you extend CrypTool you also will have to expand the online help.
 There are four cases that can appear: